-New York has a million delicious places to eat and I was excited to eat at some of the best restaurants in the world.
+New York has a million delicious places to eat, and I was excited to eat at some of the best restaurants in the world.
 Originally, when I moved to NYC, I had hoped to cook instead of eating out since I don’t get to cook a lot on the road.
-But then all the great eating possibilities in New York City got to me and I found myself unable to resist.
+But then all the great eating possibilities in New York City got to me, and I found myself unable to resist.
 I ate out.
 A lot.
 Now I know the city is filled with countless places to eat and any list I write is going to be incomplete.
-After all, how many places can I really eat at in the two months I was there?
+After all, how many places could I really eat at in the two months I was there?
 Nevertheless, here are my favorite eateries in NYC:

 Located in Chinatown, this place has amazing dumplings at an even better price.
 The restaurant serves five dumplings for a dollar.
 You can’t go wrong with prices like that.
 The pork dumplings come fried or steamed, and there’s a nearby park where you can sit down to eat if this tiny place is full.
 And if you want more for later?
 You can buy 50 frozen dumplings for $8!

 As a sushi lover, many of the places I ate at this summer were sushi restaurants.
 One of my favorites was Mizu.
-The sushi is excellent and their prices are reasonable for sushi in NYC.
+The sushi is excellent, and their prices are reasonable for sushi in NYC.
 There’s a large selection of fish, the quality is great, and they have a wide combination of rolls.
 Make sure you try the Botan Shrimp, King Salmon, and Naruto Roll.
 A large dinner for two with sake will cost about $130.
 The only downside is that the restaurant can get very loud when full.

-5 Napkin Burger
+5 Napkin Burger (630 9th Ave)

 Another sushi restaurant, Nobu is one of the most popular sushi restaurants in the world.
 They have over 12 locations around the world, but the New York City and LA restaurants are the most famous.
-This is not a place to come to on a budget.
+This isn’t a place to come to on a budget.
 Dinner will set you back a few hundred dollars, so you might be better off coming for lunch if you want to save money.
 Nobu is a mecca for sushi lovers, and if you come to NYC and can afford it, eat here.
 It’s worth every penny.
 Beyond the sushi, I recommend the rock shrimp tempura.
 It melts in your mouth.

 You’ll find great Italian food in Tribeca.
 Their brunch is really great, with plenty of unique dishes to sample.
 Come for dinner for a more traditional Italian meal.
 The food is very flavorful, the portions large, and you might even spot a celebrity or two.
 You can’t fail to be impressed with their wine list, which is longer than their menu.
 During the summer, Locanda Verde is especially popular with people who want to dine outside.

-Hill Country BBQ
+Hill Country BBQ (30 W 26th St)

 This is Texas BBQ at its finest.
 Located on West 26th, Hill Country is a great place to get messy with some ribs.
-The menu draws its inspiration from the grand old meat-markets-turned-barbecue-joints of Central Texas.
-With their distinctive, dry-rub style, Hill Country’s brisket, sausage, ribs and other meats are smoked low and slow.
+The menu draws its inspiration from the grand old meat-markets-turned-barbecue-joints of central Texas.
+With their distinctive, dry-rub style, Hill Country’s brisket, sausage, ribs, and other meats are smoked low and slow.
 And like any good rib joint, Hill Country has a large selection of beer and tequila.

-Blue Water Grill
+Blue Water Grill (31 Union Square W)

-For more information on New York City?
-Check out my city guide to NYC for more in depth travel information.
+For more information on New York City, check out my city guide to NYC for more in depth travel information.